 And the pee gets in the laminate, and it warps and swells and no matter how much you scrub it… Oh, the shame of the stench when we pulled it up… *shudders*.

-But when you look closer, you start to see the age and the cheap finish that was only a temporary solution, 12 years ago.
-Cheap wire shelving units from a certain Swedish chain that are rusting away.
+But when you look closer, you start to see the age and the cheap finish that was only a temporary solution, 14 years ago.
+Cheap IKEA wire shelving units that are rusting away.
 The 80’s carpet still decorating the airing cupboard floor.
-The similarly cheap Swedish mirror that is slowly disappearing bottom-up from rust too.
+The similarly cheap IKEA mirror that is slowly rusting inside the frame.
 The door of the cabinet which cracked when we fitted it… but still works, so we’ve never replaced it.
 The radiator… dear god, the radiator.
 How that actually still keeps water in I’ll never know.
 The finish above the shower cubicle where we had to replace the shower and the new pipes fed into the opposite side…

 And whilst we will never again have floor-to-ceiling monster tiles, a certain amount of tileage is a bit of a practical necessity with small splashy people about.
-I really really love the Craquele tiles from TileMountain – not intimidatingly crisply white, but brightly soft and rustic in their look.
-And certainly not overpowering.
+I really would love a tile wall that doesn’t look utterly uniform (and nboring) – and I want mine in crispy white.

 The walls I’m thinking should keep to a simple bright white; the room is small, so colour choice needs to be as bright and reflective as possible.
 Although I do love the freshness of the two-toned room balancing out the hard whiteness into something softer…